-The staff at Haven Drive is aware of the positive correlation between parent and community involvement and success of students.
+The staff at Bear Mountain Elementary is aware of the positive correlation between parent and community involvement and the success of students.
 Parents and community members are encouraged to join teachers and administrators in the activities, programs, and organizations that support our students.
-Formal committees include School Site Council and English Language Advisory Council (ELAC).
-Parents are also invited to contact their child's teachers or the office in order to volunteer in classrooms, participate in Parent Workshops and attend parent/teacher conferences, student performances or events including Coffee with the Principal, and virtual AVID and Academic Learning Nights.
+Formal committees include School Site Council (SSC) and English Language Advisory Council (ELAC).
+In addition, parents are invited to become a member of the Parent Teacher Association (PTA) and attend our monthly Coffee with the Principal event to receive new information on a variety of topics or to provide input on matters related to the school site.
+Parents are also invited to contact their child's teacher in order to participate in volunteering opportunities during a regular school year.
+Additionally, parents are encouraged to participate in Parent Workshops and attend student performances or events as scheduled.
+The site also has a Parent Center led by the site Student Success Facilitator and Categorical Clerk which is open daily through in-person or virtual means with resources to help families support their child's education.
+While distance learning is occurring, safety measures are in place to continue to support students and parents with technology.

-Parents or community members who wish to participate on leadership teams, school committees, take part in school activities, or become a volunteer are encouraged to make contact through the Haven Drive Middle School office.
-Our contact phone number is 661-854-6540 and please ask to speak with Calletano Gutierrez, Principal.
+Parents or community members who wish to participate on leadership teams, school committees, take part in school activities, or become a volunteer are encouraged to make contact through the Bear Mountain Elementary School office.
+Our contact phone number is 661-854-6590.
+Please ask to speak to Magdalena Hernandez, Principal.